mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 Hardware Limitations
 --------------------

 * Depth camera included in Microsoft Kinect works at no more than 30 frame per second.
 This limits the speed of an astronaut's movements: too fast gestures can result in tracking and/or recognition errors
 * Microsoft Kinect may not work well outdoor, due to the IR-based technology used by this device: sunlight can interfere with IR rays used by Kinect, and invalidate depth and skeletal data
- * Fields of view (see [3]) of multiple Kinect should never intersect, because it can invalidate depth and skeletal data
+* Fields of view (see [3]) of multiple Kinect should never intersect, because this can invalidate depth and skeletal data

 Software validation and verification
 ------------------------------------